The Mary Wallopers share stripped-back video for 'The Idler’

 “Meanwhile those in positions of power, the ones who often create or uphold such situations, are held in high esteem and regarded as pillars of the community.
 In essence it is a simple call to punch up, not down.”

-Alongside the announcement of the new album, The Mary Wallopers are also set to embark on their previously announced dates across Europe, Great Britain and Ireland.
-This string of tour dates will kick off on November 8 with a slot at the Engine Rooms venue in Southampton, and run until the latter half of Cork, where it concludes with a show at the City Hall in Cork, Ireland.
+Alongside the announcement of the new album, The Mary Wallopers are also set to embark on their previously announced set of tour dates.
+This string of UK and Ireland shows will kick off on November 8 with a slot at the Engine Rooms venue in Southampton, and run until the latter half of December, where they concludes with a show at the City Hall in Cork, Ireland.

 A stop at London’s O2 Forum in Kentish Town is also set for November 10, as well as shows in Sheffield, Manchester, Cardiff, Liverpool and more.
 Find a full list of upcoming shows and remaining tickets here.